Comparative Negligence in California: How Fault Affects Your Car Accident Claim

 Examples:

-• If you are 20% at fault, you still recover 80% of your damages.
+- If you are 20% at fault, you may still recover 80% of your total damages

 Why California’s System Benefits Injured Drivers